Josh Mandel: Religion

 In November 2021, Mandel, despite being Jewish, tweeted support for controversial statements by Michael Flynn calling for the establishment of "one religion" in the United States, which would be against the Establishment Clause of the First Amendment to the United States Constitution.
 He followed up with more tweets saying "Freedom of religion ≠ freedom FROM religion" and "America was not founded as a secular nation".

 Personal life

 Mandel was married to social worker Ilana Shafran in August 2008 in Jerusalem.
 In April 2020, Mandel and Shafran filed for divorce.
 The divorce was finalized in June 2020 and all records were sealed until 2021 when details regarding finances, custody of their three children, and child support were released.
-Mandel has been dating Rachel Wilson, a staffer for his campaign, since August 2020.
+Their divorce was re-opened in 2023 over disputes regarding child support, Mandel's failure to pay for the children's healthcare, and numerous other issues.
+Mandel and Shafran were both sentenced to 7 days in jail for contempt of court for violating the conditions of their 2020 divorce agreement.
+However, they were given the option to avoid jail time by resolving issues with a 529 college savings account and their children's sports and medical expenses.